-A recipient of the Manhattan School of Music’s President’s Award, Hēday has sang with the New Amsterdam Opera in New York City, with La Musica Lirica in Italy, and with International Vocal Arts Institute in New York.
+A recipient of the Manhattan School of Music’s President’s Award, Hēday has sung with the New Amsterdam Opera in New York City, with La Musica Lirica in Italy, and with International Vocal Arts Institute in New York.
 Originally from Himeji, Japan, Hēday earned a law degree in 2010 from Doshisha University in Kyoto, Japan.
 He’s also known for his work as a director on Jam Films 2 (2004), Shiren to Ragi (2013) and Bara to Samurai (2011), as well as his TV acting debut as a Yakuza Guard in the Netflix series, Daredevil, in Season 2.

 Dr. Bryan Kwon, a collaborative pianist, choral conductor, opera coach and singer, joins Tulsa Opera as Pianist/Opera Coach for its 2017-2018 season.
 His extensive educational background in teaching and coaching singers, pianists and accompanists will serve him well as he works with the Young Artist singers individually, attending rehearsals and accompanying, as well as conducting backstage choruses and keyboard instruments in the pit during performances.
 “He will be the busiest of them all,” says Aaron Beck, Director of Education and Outreach at Tulsa Opera.